LennonLab/StarvationTraits/README.md

 * **analyses:**

 * **bin:**
-	* PreSensInteractiveRegression.R: An R script written by Mario Muscarella (Indiana University) containing functions used in the analysis of PreSens oxygen respiration data.
+	* *PreSensInteractiveRegression.R*: An R script written by Mario Muscarella (Indiana University) containing functions used in the analysis of PreSens oxygen respiration data.
-	* ReadSynergy.R: An R script written by Mario Muscarella (Indiana University) containing functions used to import data from BioTek Synergy MX plate reader.
+	* *ReadSynergy.R*: An R script written by Mario Muscarella (Indiana University) containing functions used to import data from BioTek Synergy MX plate reader.
-	* ReadAB1.py: A Python script written by Mario Muscarella (Indiana University) used to read raw ABI sequencer files and export *.fasta and *.qual files.
+	* *ReadAB1.py*: A Python script written by Mario Muscarella (Indiana University) used to read raw ABI sequencer files and export *.fasta and *.qual files.
-	* TrimMovingAverage.py: A Python script written by Mario Muscarella (Indiana University) used to trim raw sequence files (*.fasta) based on Phred quality scores.
+	* *TrimMovingAverage.py*: A Python script written by Mario Muscarella (Indiana University) used to trim raw sequence files (*.fasta) based on Phred quality scores.
+	* *MergeSeqs.py*: A Python script written by Mario Muscarella (Indiana University) used to merge individual *.fasta files into a multi fasta file.

 * **data:**
 	* Sequences: Contains raw and processed Sanger sequencing files used for colony identifications.